Video Production Boot Camp: What You Need to Know for Your Next Production

 ABOUT THE EXPERT: LAURA GARNETT

-Laura Garnett is a Supervising Producer at MultiVu, a Cision company.
-Laura has 14 years of experience in film, television and broadcast journalism.
+Laura Garnett is the Senior Director of Strategic Operations & Head of Production for Content Services at Cision.
+Laura has over 20 years of experience in film, television and broadcast journalism.
 In her time at MultiVu, she has produced a wide range of videos, including corporate videos, PSAs, interstitial advertisements, b-roll packages, video news releases, and online videos for content marketing.
 She has focused on everything from health, technology, and consumer production pieces.

 Before NY1, Laura worked at HBO in the legal department, Lifetime Television as a production assistant, and Bloomberg News, writing and producing stories for their radio channel.
 She is a graduate of the University of Pennsylvania majored in American History.

 MultiVu, a Cision/PR Newswire division, produces and places compelling content strategically across multiple channels globally to deliver targeted results and drive desired engagement.
 Created in 2002 from network news veterans and media relations professionals, MultiVu has grown into a content creation and media strategy company, leading in the broadcast communications industry.
 More information can be found on www.multivu.com.